joomengine/jcb-documentation/065-JAB18-Using-Joomla-Component-Builder.md

 [00:02:18](https://www.youtube.com/watch?v=S9heClCWJrg&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h02m18s)

 JCB is a **component that builds other components**.
-Once installed, you work entirely from within Joomla’s administrator interface.
+Once installed, you work entirely from within Joomla's administrator interface.
 The component builder itself was built using JCB — a testament to its power and self-sustainability.

 ### Key Features